mybigday/react-native-external-display/docs/IOSMultipleScenes.md

 These are some issues may support/fix in the future or not:

+- Currently Touchable / Pressable is not working on new scenes.
+  - We can use [react-native-gesture-handler](https://github.com/software-mansion/react-native-gesture-handler) instead.
+(Tested in RNGH v2.12.0)
 - Currently it not supported drag-and-drop to create new scene
 - Currently the multiple scenes not working on macOS (Tested on 13.4), `requestSceneSessionActivation` always failed even `UIApplicationSupportsMultipleScenes` is enabled
 - SafeAreaView has no effect on new scenes